-Due to its geographical position at the heart of the Sahel, Mali is part of the 2011 Strategy for Security and Development in the Sahel [81 KB] , under which it has received an additional €50 million in EU aid.
+Due to its geographical position at the heart of the Sahel, Mali is part of the EU Sahel Strategy, thus benefitting from substantial additional support.

 Based on the principle that security and socio-economic development can only be achieved together, the strategy provides for EU action on: